About Ben Tulfo

 Ben went to an executive school abroad.
-He started early as a radio disc jockey after graduating high school, he then became a regular DJ during semestral and summer breaks in college.
-After graduating Journalism, Ben became a regular radio disc jockey of DWMM FM and was also an advertising agency account executive for the station.
+He started early as a radio disc jockey after graduating high school.
+Ben then became a regular DJ during semestral and summer breaks in college.
+After graduating from college, Ben became a regular radio disc jockey of DWMM FM and an advertising agency account executive for the station.

 1996 – Ben architect “Isumbong Mo Kay Tulfo” on TV.
-He successfully maneuvered the show to get into the grid of RPN-9 TV network.
+He successfully manoeuvred the show to get into the grid of RPN-9 TV network.
 The show was hosted by his elder brother, Ramon Tulfo.
 Ben left a couple of months after the successful launch of the show.

 1997 – Ben, the brain behind “Philippine’s Most Wanted” on TV.
 This show was patterned after “America’s Most Wanted.”
 Originally launched on PTV4, but eventually went into format evolution and expanded from TV to radio – DZXL.
 Ben co-hosted both on TV and radio with his brother, Raffy Tulfo.
 Philippine’s Most Wanted was a production of Emerald Media where Ben was initially the executive producer on its early stages.
 Ben stayed for a year and eventually left, leaving his brother Raffy going solo.